bertsanders/restbucks/README.md

 Get started with a new Spring Project: [Initializr](http://start.spring.io/)

+We will implement a subset of the requirements stated in the book.
+However, we will use modern JSON rather than the XML implementation used by the authors.
+Our final product will look different than theirs.

+For a full modern implementation of Restbucks, see Oliver Gierke's [spring-restbucks](https://github.com/olivergierke/spring-restbucks) project.

+### Requirements
+1. Create a new order for coffee
+1. Monitor the status of the order
+1. Update the order before it is finished
+1. Cancel the order before it is finished
+1. Pay for the order
+1. Accept the order (i.e., take the coffee off the counter)

+# Technology Overview

 ## REST
 - Talk about what rest is and why rest
 - web services over HTTP